 How does the drug interact with Edicord 40 mg Injection:

-Co-administration of Bempedoic acid with Edicord 40 mg Injection can increase the risk of tissue injury near muscles and joints.
+Co-administration of Norfloxacin with Edicord 40 mg Injection can increase the risk or severity of tendinitis (inflammation of the tendons attached to the muscle and bones).

 How to manage the interaction: